 Now combine those two, the physician mom, and forget it, I have no idea how they’re handling things.
 I give my physician wife and mother all the credit in the world for juggling it all.

-Given this struggle, I’m always on the hunt to figure out better ways to manage elife.
+Given this struggle, I’m always on the hunt to figure out better ways to manage my life.
 That’s what initially led me to the book, the 4-Hour Workweek, where Tim Ferriss preaches that you need to automate your life as much as possible, so you have more time for the things you love.
+It’s a notion that I’ve taken to heart and that has led me to figure out how to offload things I don’t enjoy and outsource them as much as possible.

 One of the readers of this blog recently suggested that I read the book, 168 Hours: You Have More Time Than You Think, by Laura Vanderkam.
 I decided to pick it up for my current travels and although I’m not completely through it, it’s already given me some things to think about and I thought I’d share it for the busy soul, you.